SFSU-Bethel-Instructional/vmmul-omp-harness-instructional/README.md

 <br></br>

-# Build instructions for Perlmutter
+# Build instructions for Perlmutter and the VM

-After logging in to Perlmutter, first set up your environment by typing this command:
+Perlmutter only: After logging in to Perlmutter, first set up your environment by typing this command:

     module load cpu

+On the VM: no special environment setup is needed

 Then, build the code.
 First, cd into the main source directory (vmmul-omp-harness-instructional) and then enter the following commands:

     mkdir build
     cd build
     cmake ../
+    make

 <br></br>